am2418-archives/Waffle-programming/README.md

 # [Waffle-programming](https://scratch.mit.edu/studios/4438380/comments/)
-By me, @stymphalianbirb, and @pokemonscratch101 , @blueparrot18 on scratch.
+By me, @stymphalianbirb, and @pokemonscratch101 , @blueparrot18 on scratch and many other people who help make this project.